Slow down time…

 Antioxidant Foods Nutritional Nunchucks?

-The best way to get them is through eating natural food sources such as broccoli, carrots, cauliflower, mushrooms, spinach, peppers and garlic.
+The best way to get them in your diet is through eating natural food sources such as broccoli, carrots, cauliflower, mushrooms, spinach, peppers and garlic.

 On the sweet side, fruits and berries- blueberries, cranberries, plums, goji berries, and watermelon.
 These sources are more complete in that they often contain phytonutrients and other substances not contained in the isolated supplement types.